31 One-Dish Pasta Recipes

 Chili powder and cumin give a mild Mexican flavor to this colorful one-skillet supper.
 With chunks of fresh zucchini, it's a nice change of pace from typical spaghetti dishes. —Beth Coffee, Hartford City, Indiana

 Mamma mia!
-What’s your secret?
-A homemade sauce and a one-pot cooking method are the makings of a new family favorite. —Carol Benzel-Schmidt, Stanwood, Washington
+What’s the secret to this one-pot spaghetti?
+A homemade jar sauce and a one-pot cooking method makes this family favorite recipe quick and delicious. —Carol Benzel-Schmidt, Stanwood, Washington

 I’m all about easy slow-cooker meals.
 Using more cheese than ever, I’ve developed an addictive spin on this casserole favorite. —Kristen Heigl, Staten Island, New York